juhalehtonen/GitExPress/README.md

 Title: Title of the blog post
 Date: 2018-12-31

-From this point on, content of the blog post in markdown format.
+From this point on, content of the blog post in [markdown](https://daringfireball.net/projects/markdown/) format.
 ```

 ## Testing

-Run the following whenever making changes:
+Run the following whenever making changes to ensure code quality stays consistent (also ran on TravisCI):

 ```
 mix test
 mix coveralls
+mix format --check-formatted
 mix dialyzer --format dialyxir mix credo --strict
 ```

 ## License

 Licensed under the MIT License.